UBS Group AG (UBS) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for UBS is $23.67, which is $4.11 above the current price.
-The public float for UBS is 3.10B and currently, short sellers hold a 0.51% ratio of that float.
-The average trading volume of UBS on April 04, 2023 was 4.35M shares.
+The average price suggested by analysts for UBS is $23.54, which is $4.11 above the current market price.
+The public float for UBS is 3.10B, and currently, shorts hold a 0.51% of that float.
+The average trading volume for UBS on April 11, 2023 was 4.51M shares.

 UBS’s Market Performance

-UBS’s stock has seen a 6.70% increase for the week, with a -6.42% drop in the past month and a 10.87% gain in the past quarter.
-The volatility ratio for the week is 1.99%, and the volatility levels for the past 30 days are at 3.15% for UBS Group AG The simple moving average for the last 20 days is 3.25% for UBS stock, with a simple moving average of 16.05% for the last 200 days.
+UBS’s stock has seen a -3.00% decrease for the week, with a -1.10% drop in the past month and a 4.07% gain in the past quarter.
+The volatility ratio for the week is 1.66%, and the volatility levels for the past 30 days are at 3.09% for UBS Group AG The simple moving average for the last 20 days is 3.98% for UBS stock, with a simple moving average of 15.41% for the last 200 days.

 After a stumble in the market that brought UBS to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -7.16% of loss for the given period.

-Volatility was left at 3.15%, however, over the last 30 days, the volatility rate increased by 1.99%, as shares sank -6.59% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.22% lower at present.
+Volatility was left at 3.09%, however, over the last 30 days, the volatility rate increased by 1.66%, as shares surge +1.77% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.52% lower at present.

-During the last 5 trading sessions, UBS rose by +6.70%, which changed the moving average for the period of 200-days by +27.46% in comparison to the 20-day moving average, which settled at $19.97.
+During the last 5 trading sessions, UBS fell by -3.00%, which changed the moving average for the period of 200-days by +28.49% in comparison to the 20-day moving average, which settled at $19.93.
 In addition, UBS Group AG saw 10.87% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for UBS